seung-lab/kimimaro/README.md

 ## TEASAR Derived Algorthm

-We implemented TEASAR but made several important deviations from the published algorithm in order to improve path centeredness, increase performance, and handle bulging cell somas.
+We implemented TEASAR but made several deviations from the published algorithm in order to improve path centeredness, increase performance, handle bulging cell somas, and enable efficient chunked evaluation of large images.
 We opted not to implement the gradient vector field step from [2] as our implementation is already quite fast.
 The paper claims a reduction of 70-85% in input voxels, so it might be worth investigating.

 In order to work with images that contain many labels, our general strategy is to perform as many actions as possible in such a way that all labels are treated in a single pass.
-Several of the component algorithms (e.g. connected components, euclidean distance transform) in our implementation can take several seconds to run per a pass, so it is important that they not be run hundreds or thousands of times.
+Several of the component algorithms (e.g. connected components, euclidean distance transform) in our implementation can take several seconds per a pass, so it is important that they not be run hundreds or thousands of times.
 A large part of the engineering contribution of this package lies in the efficiency of these operations which reduce the runtime from the scale of hours to minutes.

 Given a 3D labeled voxel array, *I*, with N >= 0 labels, and ordered triple describing voxel anisotropy *A*, our algorithm can be divided into three phases, the pramble, skeletonization, and finalization in that order.